 3D Slicer is a medical image computing and visualization application.
 3D Slicer works with optical imaging, MRI, CT, and ultrasound data.
 We have applied 3D Slicer to a range of research and commercial applications.

-Pulse Physiology Engine contains physiological systems and a common data model.
+The Pulse Physiology Engine has an explorer with models for anaphylaxis and multi-trauma.
+The engine also contains physiological systems and a common data model.